Skip to content

 Type Description Example

-Stack Bitcoin Accumulate a quantity of satoshis "Stack 1 million sats this month"
+Stack Bitcoin Defines a specific quantity to stack on the selected period compared to the previous quantity "Stack 1 million more sats this month"

-DCA Make a number of Bitcoin purchases "Make 4 BTC purchases this month"
+DCA Track regular bitcoin purchases (Dollar Cost Averaging) "Make 4 BTC purchases this month"

-Fiat Income Reach a fiat currency income target "Earn $10,000 this month"
+Fiat Income Track income targets in your main fiat currency "Earn $10,000 this month"

-Bitcoin Income Receive a quantity of satoshis "Receive 500,000 sats in income this month"
+Bitcoin Income Track bitcoin income targets (e.g. from work, mining, rewards) "Receive 500,000 sats in income this month"

 Limit Goals (Control)